Visiting Seoul in Spring: what to do, where to go, and cherry blossom

 Seoul in Spring Packing List

-During spring in Seoul, days are starting to become warmer, but mornings and evenings are still chilly.
+During spring in Seoul, days are getting warmer, but mornings and evenings are still chilly.
 That’s why you will want to pack accordingly and come prepared for these temperature differences.

-Whenever I travel during spring, no matter the destination, I always like to pack clothes that would offer me the possibility to layer them.
+Whenever I travel during spring, no matter the destination, I like to pack clothes that allow me to layer them.

 Here is a rough overview of an example of Seoul spring packing list:

-Some comfortable shoes – I would always go for some sneakers that I can also wear with a dress.
+Some comfortable shoes – I would always wear sneakers.
 I’m a Converse fan, but I also love the Veja sneakers.

-Long Sleeve Dresses – I would always choose dresses over pants, but that might be just me.
-I usually pack one dress for each day, but you can go with less when you take also pants with you.
+Long-Sleeve Dresses – I always choose dresses over pants, but that might be just me.
+I usually pack one dress for each day, but you can go with less when you also take pants.

-A nice spring jacket or coat – something that you can easily take off and carry in your backpack
+A lovely spring jacket or coat – something that you can easily take off and carry in your backpack.

-2 sweaters – they will keep you warm and they can be very stylish when paired with a simple white shirt.
+2 sweaters will keep you warm and can be very stylish when paired with a simple white shirt.

 A backpack